 There are some situations in which an insurance policy will automatically convert from full coverage to ERP.
 These circumstances are described in the “Change of Control Provision” or “Change in Risk” wording in the policy’s Terms and Conditions.
 These outline situations or transactions in which ERP coverage would be automatically triggered should there be changes to the ownership structure.

 Examples of such transactions include:

-- The Policyholder consolidates with, merges into or completes a transaction where Policyholder is no longer the parent company sells all or substantially all of its assets to any other person or entity
+- The policyholder consolidates with, merges into or completes a transaction where Policyholder is no longer the parent company.
+For example, it sells all or substantially all of its assets to any other person or entity

 - Any other person or persons, entity or entities becomes entitled to exercise more than 50% of the rights to vote at general meetings of the Policyholder

 - The policyholder lists its Securities on any securities exchange (taking a private company public)

 - Any company makes an offering of its securities to persons via crowdfunding

 Situation → ERP at Renewal or due to Non-Renewal:

 At policy renewal time the insured or the insurance company may elect not to renew the policy.
 The insurance company may decide the risk no longer fits its appetite or the risk has deteriorated to the point where they are no longer comfortable continuing to offer coverage.